Cold medicines for kids: What's the risk?

 - Encourage gargling with salt water.
 For children age 6 years and older, gargling with warm salt water might soothe throat pain.

 - Offer hard candy.
 For children age 5 years and older, sucking on a piece of hard candy might soothe throat pain.
 Hard candy is probably as effective as medicated lozenges and less likely to have harmful effects.
 However, hard candy is a choking hazard and shouldn't be given to younger children.

 What's the best way to prevent the common cold?

 To help your child stay healthy:

 - Keep it clean.
 Teach your child to wash his or her hands thoroughly and often.
-When soap and water aren't available, provide an alcohol-based hand sanitizer or hand wipes.
+When soap and water aren't available, provide an alcohol-based hand sanitizer.
 Keep toys and common household surfaces clean, too.

 - Steer clear of colds.
 When possible, help or encourage your child to avoid close contact with anyone who has a cold.